dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/set-up-sso-azure-active-directory.md

 <SetUpPages features={'/snippets/_sso-docs-mt-available.md'}/>

-dbt Cloud Enterprise supports single-sign on via Microsoft Entra ID (formerly Azure AD).
+dbt Cloud Enterprise supports single-sign on via Microsoft Entra ID (formerly Entra ID).
 You will need permissions to create and manage a new Entra ID application.
 Currently supported features include: